Have a gander at our guide of things to do in NYC in October, which is best enjoyed with a PSL and apple cider doughnut.

 - Bronx Alehouse, Bronx

-Oktoberfest: the perfect excuse to celebrate the arrival of autumn and day drink with friends—as if you really needed a reason.
 Known for bringing in the fall with bratwurst, dancing, and plenty of brews, Oktoberfest is a treasured, annual German festival normally celebrated mid to late September, but because the festivities are just too fun, tons of events will carry through the month of October in the city.
-Here are some of our favorite events happening this month:
+Here are some of our favorites:

 - Taste unlimited beer samples at this Long Island Craft Beer Fest